OSDeploy/GitBook/drivers/driver-optimization/README.md

 # Driver Optimization

-You are free to import the Drivers that you have downloaded into SCCM or MDT, but you should consider some type of Driver Optimization.
+Once you Download and Extract your Computer Drivers, you can immediately start your OS Deployments, but you are missing out on Driver Optimization.
 Driver Optimization includes the following

-* **Update** - Out with the old and outdated, and in with the new
+* **Update** - Updating your aging Drivers can provide a benefit to your Operating System.

 * **Organization** - Organizing your Drivers into a logical structure that is easy to Manage and Maintain